 The decision to adopt a child is a large and oftentimes difficult one.
 There are many factors to take into consideration, and a lot of planning and legal issues that must be handled.
 However, adopting a child can be one of the most rewarding experiences that a family can have.
 Here are seven quick facts about how to go about the domestic adoption process and what it looks like.

 When thinking of adoption, many families think immediately of adopting a child from a different country.
-However, there are many children in the United States who are available for adoption as well as expecting birthmothers waiting to be matched with an adoptive family.
+However, there are many children in the United States who are available for adoption as well as expecting birthmothers waiting to be connected with an adoptive family.
 When looking into the process, it’s best that your family decide early on whether or not you are looking at an international or domestic adoption, because the process varies.

 Domestic adoptions vary in cost; it depends on the needs of the child and the family involved, as well as how far away your family lives from the child, the age, and your family’s living situation.
 It’s important, when considering children, to consider the true cost of raising a child, including housing, schooling, clothes, etc., to make sure that you can truly offer a good life for a child.